qiuxiafei/zk-web/README.md

 ## Configuration

-zk-web is also easy to configurate too.
+zk-web is also easy to configurate.
 It reads $HOME/.zk-web-conf.clj when it starts up.
 As you already seen, the configuration file is also clojure code.
 Let's see a example:

 ```clojure
 {